I found I could say things with color and shapes that I couldn’t say any other way… things I had no words for.

 Example of What You Could Say:

-“I found a few objects that I think show the way I felt when________ (refer to the story that you shared with the class or the way you feel today).
+“I found a few objects that I think show the way I felt when…(Refer to the story that you shared with the class or the way you feel today.)
 Here is one of the photographs I took on our walk.
 I think it might be interesting if we write captions to our photographs.
 We don’t need to name the picture.
-We can simply describe the way the object acts as a metaphor for the way we felt.
-For instance, I took a photo of a rock because at the time I was feeling weighed down by the things that are bothering me today and heavy in my heart.
+We can simply describe the feelings captured in our photograph.
+For instance, I took a photo of a rock because at the time I was feeling weighed down by the things that are bothering me and heavy in my heart.
 So I used those two words as my caption: burdened and heavy.”

 *Slide 4